shuvro-zz/pediatric-immunizations-schedule/README.md

 App will then be running at localhost:8080

+#### Testing

+This library uses mocha for testing w/ the Karma runner.
+Right now it requires Chrome as the launcher (TODO: support phantomjs runs).

+To run karma in continuous mode that re-runs tests when files change:

+`karma start`

+To run tests in single-run mode (for CI):

+`karma start --single-run`

-To build a new release:
+#### Build and publish a new release

-`webpack --optimize-minimize`
+1. Create dist files: `webpack --optimize-minimize`
+- `npm version <update_type>` (See: https://docs.npmjs.com/getting-started/publishing-npm-packages#updating-the-package)
+- Push changed files to master

-To update the demo:
+To update the demo in gh-pages:

 1. `git checkout gh-pages`
 2. `git rebase master`